cpknight/Raspberry-Pi-Model-Lookup/README.md

 # Raspberry-Pi-Model-Lookup
 A very simple bash script to tell you what sort of Pi you're using.
-See the (https://elinux.org/RPi_HardwareHistory)[RPi HardwareHistory] page from the (https://elinux.org/)[Embedded Linux] wiki for more information.
-This is also the source of the data
+See the [RPi HardwareHistory](https://elinux.org/RPi_HardwareHistory) page from the [Embedded Linux](https://elinux.org/) wiki for more information.

 ## Installation
 `git clone`